PROTECTING OUR TRAILS & ENVIRONMENT

-The global success of ultra distance trail running is primarily due to the combination of athletics, adventure and travel.
-Beyond the simple athletic performance, more and more individuals flock to this sport because it is an invitation to travel the world, and to discover beautiful landscapes in a preserved environment.
+The global success of ultra-distance trail running is primarily due to the combination of running, adventure and travel.
+Beyond the simple athletic performance, more and more individuals flock to this sport because it is an invitation to travel the world and discover beautiful landscapes in a preserved environment.

-It is with this in mind the race was born in 2014 thanks to the work done by the teams at Table Mountain National Park and Ultra-trail Cape Town.
-The concept of the race was hinged around the magnificent natural and urban settings Table Mountain National Park and the City of Cape Town has on offer, and the unique way different communities can be joined together by a route that traverses the mountainscapes of Table Mountain National Park.
+It is with this in mind the race was born in 2014 thanks to the work done by the teams at Table Mountain National Park and RMB Ultra-trail Cape Town®.
+The concept of the race hinged around the magnificent natural and urban settings Table Mountain National Park and the City of Cape Town have on offer, and the unique way different communities can be joined together by a route that traverses the mountainscapes of Table Mountain National Park.

-Ultra-Trail Cape Town takes place predominantly on the trails of the Table Mountain National Park and its surrounds.
+RMB Ultra-trail Cape Town® takes place predominantly on the trails of the Table Mountain National Park and its surrounds.
 The National Park is a fragile natural environment that we need to ensure we protect and maintain in the pristine way in which it is intended.
 In order to do so, we count on each and every runner to play their part when running on the mountain and trails to limit the impact on the environment to an absolute minimum.

-To ensure the sustainability of the event and the trails the event takes place on, UTCT has set out a strategic plan that seeks to commit to the following protocols:
+To ensure the sustainability of the event and the trails the event takes place on, RMB Ultra-trail Cape Town® has set out a strategic plan that seeks to commit to the following protocols:

 Link with like-minded suppliers and service providers who practise ethical environmental policies.

 Promote responsible water use.

 Inform and educate people at the event to be a part of sustainable practices.

 Encourage and increase the purchase of local, ethical, sustainable goods and services.